Mostransavto: History

 Since the mid-2010s, Mostransauto has received a large batch of LiAZ-5292 buses of several modifications, and in 2015 — a large batch of new LiAZ-4292.60 buses, which operate on intra-city, intra-district routes of the Moscow region, as well as suburban routes of Moscow and the Moscow region, which were owned by SUE Mosgortrans.
 This batch of buses has completely replaced the old LiAZ-5256 buses that have reached their service life, and other old buses of various modifications that operated on intra-city and intra-district routes of the Moscow region.

 In 2019, the State Unitary Enterprise "Mostransavto" was reorganized into JSC.

-Starting in 2020, Mostransauto began to receive a suburban version of the LiAZ-5292.65 bus, which should completely replace buses that have run out of time.
-Scania OmniLink and other other brands that came in the mid-2000s.
+Starting in 2020, Mostransauto began to receive a suburban version of the LiAZ-5292.65 bus, which should completely replace buses that have run out of time, such as the Scania OmniLink and other brands that came in the mid-2000s.

 From July 2021 to October 2022, Mostransauto JSC was headed by Sergey Alekseevich Smirnov, General Director.

 On May 16, 2022, the passenger transportation service was launched at the request of NamPoPuti.

 Since June 18, 2022, cash payments have been canceled on buses of Mostransavto JSC and other regional carriers.

 As of the end of June 2022, Mostransauto JSC was on the verge of bankruptcy.
 The government of the Moscow Region, in order to avoid bankruptcy proceedings, launched the company's rehabilitation procedure.
 Within the framework of Resolution No. 659/18 of June 23, 2022 "On Taking measures to prevent Bankruptcy and Restore Solvency (Rehabilitation) of MOSTRANSAUTO Joint Stock Company":